NordicPlayground/puck/_tutorials/cube.md

 I am assuming that you have already read the [introduction tutorial] and the [location puck tutorial](location.html).

 In this tutorial, we will be building a cube puck, which is an innovative, new, bluetooth-enabled, situated and immersed remote control device.
-The cube puck is a six-sided cube that can be rotated to any of its six sides to invoke the semantics linked to that side.
+It is a six-sided cube that can be rotated to any of its sides to invoke the semantics linked to that side.
-It is completely customizable and therefore also quite versatile.
+The cube puck is completely customizable and therefore also quite versatile.

 > ![](http://www.finefurniture.co/images/V184B.JPG)
 > Artist's rendition of what a cube might look like.